1971Merlin/TMON/README.md

 7SEG - Displays the CURRENT ADDRESS and byte of memory on the TEC/SC 7-seg displays until a TEC/SC key is pressed.
 0 exits to TMON; + and - TEC/SC keys increments/decrements CURRENT ADDRESS and continues.

+SMON - Serial data steam monitor.
+Accepts serial input from the terminal and displays the HEX bytes received on screen.
+Great for debugging terminal comms and understaning control codes received from the PC (e.g. VT100 sequences).
+Enter Q (capital) to exit SMON.

 ## Changelog